KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 See [about_Automatic_Variables](https://technet.microsoft.com/en-us/library/hh847768.aspx) for more details.

+### PSBoundParameters gotcha

+One important thing to remember is that this only includes the values that are passed in as parameters.
+If you also have parameters with default values but are not passed in by the caller, PSBoundParameters will not contain those values.
+This is commonly overlooked.

 ## PSDefaultParameterValues
-This is another automatic variable that lets you assign default values to any cmdlet without changing the cmdlet.
+This automatic variable lets you assign default values to any cmdlet without changing the cmdlet.
 Take a look at this example.

     $PSDefaultParameterValues["Out-File:Encoding"] = "UTF8"

 This adds an entry to the `$PSDefaultParameterValues` hashtable that sets `UTF8` as the default value for the `Out-File -Encoding` parameter.
 This is session specific so you should place it in your `$profile`.

 I use this often to pre-assign values that I type quite often.

+    $PSDefaultParameterValues[ "Connect-VIServer:Server" ] = 'VCENTER01.contoso.local'

 This also accepts wildcards so you can set values in bulk.
 Here are some ways you can use that: